Biscuits – Dairy or Dairy Free Vegan – Easy buttery and delicious biscuit recipe for breakfast, brunch or dinner.

 Soft biscuits first appeared in America during the 1800s.
 They are often considered to be the original quick bread.
 By mid-century, once baking soda and baking powder became common, farmer’s wives were serving them with at least one meal a day.
 The biscuit dough was rolled and a drinking glass was used to cut the dough into round circles.
 This method was handy, but it had a habit of pinching the edges of the dough in such a way that that it would not rise fully.
 When sharp-edged biscuit cutters began appearing around the 1870s, it became possible to cleanly cut several biscuits at a time, at a much faster pace.

 Here is my favorite way to make biscuits.
 The recipe is made with butter, but can easily be modified as dairy-free and vegan using the ingredient suggestions below.
 Both dairy and non-dairy versions of this biscuit taste buttery amazing, flaky and delish.
-I love topping mine with melted butter and honey, what are your favorite toppings?
+I love topping mine with melted butter and honey, or with scrambled eggs for breakfast – what are your favorite toppings?

 - 2 cups all purpose flour

-- 6 tbsp salted butter, salted margarine OR buttery flavored shortening, frozen
+- 6 tablespoons salted butter, salted margarine OR buttery flavored shortening, frozen

 - 1 cup milk OR unsweetened non-dairy milk (almond, cashew and soy milk work well)

-- 2 tbsp additional salted butter OR margarine
+- 2 tablespoons additional salted butter OR margarine

 - Preheat oven to 450 degrees F. Sift together flour, baking powder, baking soda, sugar and salt in a large bowl.
 If you have extra time, chill dry ingredients in the refrigerator for 20 minutes before proceeding.
 If not, that's ok-- cold ingredients provide a better result, but it's not a requirement here.